 If during your procedure one of our Austin fertility surgeons notices certain issues, your doctor can treat them at that time.
 For example, your doctor can remove endometriosis, ovarian cysts or adhesions (scar tissue).

 Most laparoscopic procedures take one to two hours to complete.
 After the surgery, you will spend a few hours recovering before we discharge you home with pain medications.
 Your doctor will typically recommend that you rest for a few days after the surgery.

 We typically recommend laparoscopy for patients who have severe cramping with their periods, painful intercourse or a history of pelvic or abdominal surgery.
 We also recommend this procedure to patients who have any abnormality on their physical exam, HSG or ultrasound.

 Hysteroscopy is another type of surgical evaluation of infertility

 Hysteroscopy uses a thin camera like a laparoscopy.
 However, a hysteroscopy doesn’t involve incisions.
 Instead, the surgeon places the camera through the vaginal opening into the uterus.
 A small amount of fluid is placed in the uterus to allow the surgeon to view the uterine cavity.

 If your doctor finds any fibroids, polyps or scar tissue while they diagnose infertility, they can remove these growths.
 Our Austin fertility surgeons can also correct many uterine abnormalities during this procedure.

-Following surgery, a patient will spend a few hours in the recovery area before discharge.
-Typically, a patient will make a full recovery within 24-48 hours.
-Unlike laparoscopy, hysteroscopy can be performed under IV sedation rather than general anesthesia, leading to a quicker recovery.
+After surgery, you will spend a few hours in the recovery area before discharge.
+Typically, you will make a full recovery within 24 to 48 hours.